- The critical channel - I’m a co-host at The Critical Channel. We talk about leadership, culture, engineering, and much more.

 Revealing the world of service meshes

 Software engineering is a constantly changing world.
 We went from monoliths to SOA to microservices and now lambda.
-We started simple, 5 services, then 10 services, a 100 and now we see companies with 2000+ services.
-Service mesh technologies have gained a lot of interest over the past years.
-High-traffic companies started to add a service mesh to their production applications.
+We started simple, 5 services, then 10 services, a 100, and now we see companies with 2000+ services.
+Service mesh technologies have gained a lot of interest over the past years, and High-traffic companies started to add a service mesh to their production applications.
 But what is a service mesh, exactly?
 And why is it relevant to you?

-In this talk, I want to explore the ups and downs of using a service mesh.
-My goal is to make sure you are well informed to make a smart decision if you want/need to use a service mesh.
+I want to explore the ups and downs of using a service mesh in this talk.
+My goal is to make sure you are well informed to make an intelligent decision if you want/need to use a service mesh.

 Building hexagonal architecture Go applications

-Have you ever find yourself thinking about how you should structure your code?
+Have you ever found yourself thinking about how you should structure your code?
 And what kind of architecture should you follow?
-If you come from object-oriented languages normally you will choose some classic models like MVC or Layered.
-In Go, we normally use a flat-file architecture and try to structure in a logical way, following the idiomatic Go.
-What if there is something that will encourage you to replicate your company’s domain, gain more maintainability and it’s easier to test?
+If you come from object-oriented languages, usually, you will choose some classic models like MVC or Layered.
+In Go, we typically use a flat-file architecture and try to structure it logically, following the idiomatic Go.
+What if there is something that will encourage you to replicate your company’s domain, gain more maintainability, and it’s easier to test?
 I’d like to bring you the hexagonal architecture in Go, showing how we can make projects more maintainable, testable, and easy to understand.